 Mistura is not only the largest culinary festival in South America, it’s also a huge achievement for Lima.
 Over the past 10-20 years, the city has emerged as the place to go for high quality, inventive fusion food.
 The annual 10-day festival is a time when Peru shares its love of food with the world.
 And for travelers, it is widely recognized as one of the best places to try flavor-infused dishes created by leading Peruvian chefs.

-Mistura 2017 will be held from October 26th to November 5th.
-For its 10th-anniversary edition, the food festival will try out a brand new venue, moving from the Costa Verde to Club Revolver in the district of Rimac.
+Mistura 2017, for its 10th-anniversary edition, will try out a brand new venue, moving from the Costa Verde to Club Revolver in the district of Rimac.
 According to the festival organizers APEGA, the Rimac district, which borders the Lima Historic Center, was chosen because it epitomizes the criollo or mixed heritage of Peru, a heritage which draws from indigenous, European, African, and Asian roots.
 The event is expected to draw more than 400,000 visitors.

 This year’s theme focuses on the incredible biodiversity of Peru and the infinite creativity of its chefs.
 Just imagine.
 The national pantry is well stocked with nutritionally dense native crops such as quinoa, maca, legumes, potatoes, and kiwicha, as well as a bounty of tropical fruits from the Amazon and seafood from the Pacific Ocean.
 The possibilities are million-fold and Peruvian cooks, be they specialists in gourmet cuisine or genuises of street food snacks, have excelled in the challenge.

 The only guideline is to show up to Mistura with an empty stomach.
 Perusing the festival grounds, you can search for familiar favorites or enticing new flavors while also learning more about each region’s specialties.
 Nowhere else can you come by so many Peruvian food options in one place.